Cyrus Mehri '83 Global Pluralism Fellowship

-- a written proposal for a set of specific activities to be undertaken during the year.
+- A written proposal for a set of specific activities to be undertaken during the year.
 The activities should contribute to the presence of a diversity of perspectives on the campus.
-A student may propose activities to be undertaken by the student himself or herself, or may also propose activities undertaken in concert with others, such as organizing a panel with guest speakers.
-The successful candidate will clearly demonstrate how he or she will share their work and contribute to the College community.
+A student may propose activities to be undertaken by the student herself or himself, or may propose activities undertaken in concert with others, such as organizing a panel with guest speakers.
+The successful candidate will clearly demonstrate how he/she will share his/her work and contribute to the College community.

 - An itemized budget for the expenditures for activities outlined in the proposal.

-- A mentor's statement of commitment and review should be enclosed in the proposal.
-The faculty or staff person should detail his role in the process.
+- A mentor's statement of commitment and review detailing the faculty or staff person's role in the process.

-The proposal should indicate both why the student is especially well positioned to undertake the specified activities and how the activities will contribute to increasing the level and appreciation of diversity/pluralism on the Hartwick campus.
+The proposal should indicate both why the student is especially well positioned to undertake the specified activities and how the activities will contribute to increasing the level and appreciation of diversity and pluralism on the Hartwick campus.

 The written proposal for the 2014-2015 award should be submitted to the Global Education Office by April 2, 2014.
 The award will be announced at Honors Convocation in May.